statisticsnorway/react-reference-app/README.md

 repository, so you can either check the docs in that repository or ask a fellow collegue for help.

 ### SonarQube
-You can include a code analysis in the pipeline by adding the `code-analysis` step.
+You can include a code analysis in the pipeline by adding the `analyzeCode` job.
 For SonarQube to work properly with JavaScript code you need some additional configuration found in the [sonar-project.properties](https://github.com/statisticsnorway/fe-react-reference-app/blob/master/sonar-project.properties) file. `sonar.coverage.exclusions` needs to mirror your settings in the `jest` property in `package.json`.
 Everything else set in the file is just standard exclusions.